stazz/ts-http-server-sample/README.md

   Furthermore, these methods further adher to previously mentioned principle, as they convey the expectations of endpoint towards the HTTP body to the compiler (via different return types), allowing further compile-time error checking.
 - The type definitions and functions in `src/api/model` folder try to be as un-opinionated as possible - none of the files has any external dependencies apart from TS standard library.
   This agnosticism allows to shift the decisions and control about library decisions higher in the architectural layers, thus widening the selection of libraries to use, up to the highest level of design.
+- The type definitions and functions in `src/api/model` are also minimal, to avoid maintenance burden.
+  The core file `src/api/model/build.ts` is jut a bit over 300 LOC, written in prettified format.
 - The minimalism and agnosticism allow for better *class decoupling*:
     - The http-server/data-validation library dependencies are introduced in `src/api/plugins` folder as a glue between dependenless things in `src/api/model` folder, and actual libraries one decides to use.
     - The actual code which *does* the business-specific things is in `lib` folder and its subfolders.